pauli2406/Trackmania-2020-PNG-to-Skin-Converter/readme.md

 ## Requirements
 - OS: Windows 10
 - Python 3.8.5 https://www.python.org/downloads/ and add it to your path.
 Check if you can execute "python --version"

+## Starware

+Trackmania-2020-PNG-to-Skin-Converter is Starware.
+This means you're free to use the project, as long as you star its GitHub repository.
+Your appreciation makes us grow and glow up. ⭐